mocklis/mocklis.docs/source/getting-started/index.rst

     {
     }

 Now you can use the 'Update Mocklis Class' code fix to create implementations for these interfaces.
-Right-click on MockConsole and chose the fix from the context menu.
-Then do the same for MockService.
+Right-click on ``MockConsole`` and chose the fix from the context menu.
+Then do the same for ``MockService``.
 Your program should now compile.

 *Note: The rest of this section relies on you having created mock implementations using Mocklis.*

-Instantiate these mocks in the static Main.
-Pass the instances to the constructor, create a non-static Run method and call it once the program instance has been created:
+Instantiate these mocks in the static ``Main``.
+Pass the instances to the constructor, create a non-static ``Run`` method and call it once the program instance has been created:

 .. sourcecode:: csharp